TQDuysuke/csv-chart-viewer/README.md

    - Change the number of visible data points.
    - Modify Kalman filter parameters (`Q`, `R`, `P`, `K`) and apply the filter.

+5. Toggle between light and dark mode using the toggle button.

+6. Log out using the logout button next to the `UID`.

 ## Dependencies

 - React
 - Recharts
+- js-cookie
+- rc-slider

 ## License